-Without consistent and frequent employee recognition, organizations can succumb to a myriad of issues detrimental to the health of their organizations.
+Without consistent and frequent employee recognition, an organization’s health is jeopardized.
 From poor onboarding experiences and high turnover to employee disengagement and more, a company is only as strong as its teams.
-Including a peer recognition program in your engagement plan this year will foster a culture in which your teams contribute their best work every day.
+Including a peer recognition program in your engagement plan fosters a culture in which your teams contribute their best work every day.

-Peer recognition (also known as ‘peer to peer recognition’) is the expression of gratitude and/or praise among employees for their contributions and accomplishments.
+Peer recognition (also known as, peer-to-peer recognition) is the expression of gratitude or praise among employees for their contributions and accomplishments.

 The key benefit of peer recognition is the motivation and engagement that results from employees giving one another positive feedback and recognizing each other’s hard work.